Your Cart

 Rather than plunging straight into a vigorous strength workout, ease into it, especially if you’ve been relatively sedentary.
 Begin, for example, simply getting in and out of a chair.
 Go for daily walks.

 Once you are ready for a strength routine, aim for 30-minute workouts three times a week at first and use good exercise form, perhaps with the aid of a personal trainer to get you started.
+(See our article about how to tone your body, including 10 perfect exercises you can do at home.)

 2. Strength Train Regularly